One Day at a Time

 In early recovery, my relationship with a higher power was almost nonexistent.
 I struggled hard with the idea of surrender — not just in action, but in spirit.
 In treatment, they told us our higher power could even be a doorknob — and I wish I were joking.
 It felt like a cop-out.
 Like, really?
 A doorknob?
 That’s supposed to save me?

-I grew up going to Catholic school, so I had a very specific image of God: this distant, authoritative man in the sky keeping score.
+I grew up in Catholic school, so I had a very specific image of God — a distant, authoritative figure in the sky keeping score.
 It felt impersonal, and honestly, a little intimidating.
 Still, despite my doubts, I found myself praying almost daily.
-I'd quietly ask God to remove me from myself — from my obsession, my pain, my spiraling thoughts.
+I’d quietly ask God to remove me from myself — from my obsession, my pain, my spiraling thoughts.

-Over time, I started noticing what I can only describe as spiritual nudges — tiny moments that felt like more than coincidence.
-Certain dates, repeated numbers, random but meaningful conversations.
-It didn’t feel like “God” in the traditional sense at first.
-I felt more connected to the universe than anything.
-There was something out there, and it was speaking to me in ways I could finally hear.
+Over time, I began to notice what I can only describe as spiritual nudges — tiny moments that felt like more than coincidence.
+Certain dates, repeated numbers, chance encounters, conversations that seemed to show up exactly when I needed them.
+It didn’t feel like “God” in the traditional sense I grew up with.
+It felt broader, more connected — like the universe itself was speaking to me in ways I could finally hear.

 The Weird Little Things